A Tesla Model S erupted ‘like a flamethrower.’ It renewed old safety concerns about the trailblazing sedans.

 The firefighter “looked at me and he said, ‘You’re lucky you got out when you did, because you could have gotten stuck in there,’” Ahmad said.
 It raised similar concerns to the Florida crash involving Awan.

 Keith Gall, battalion chief of administrative services for the Frisco Fire Department, told The Washington Post the fire involving Ahmad’s Tesla was deemed “unintentional,” though he did not elaborate.
 The car was destroyed, Ahmad said, and is sitting in an insurance lot.
-Now he is awaiting answers on the potential cause, though he said Tesla had not initially proven eager to investigate the fire.
+Now he is awaiting answers on the potential cause, though he said Tesla had not initially proved eager to investigate the fire.

 “I am assuming the battery exploded and caused the fire, but would like to request Tesla please look into this,” he wrote Nov.
 25 to a Tesla service center representative, who later responded they were glad he was safe and would look into the matter.